Toronto Film Festival Bolsters Slate, Adds Angelina Jolie, Javier Bardem, Helen Mirren, Gael Garcia Bernal To Speakers Roster

 The Toronto International Film Festival has bolstered its lineup of speakers with Angelina Jolie, Javier Bardem, Helen Mirren and Gael Garcia Bernal joining its In Conversations With… roster.
-The fest also added more films to next month’s program.
-Most encompass its 2017 Discovery programme lineup, highlighting up and comers around the world from 35 countries.
-The Jolie-directeds Cambodian film First They Killed My Father is coming to the festival, while Bardem has two films with exclamation points — Loving Pablo! and mother! — coming to Toronto.
+The fest also added more films to next month’s program, in the Next Wave and Discovery programme lineup, latter of which highlights up and comers around the world from 35 countries.
+The Jolie-directed Cambodian film First They Killed My Father is coming to the festival, while Bardem has two films with exclamation points — Loving Pablo! and mother! — coming to Toronto.
 Mirren will be there with The Leisure Seeker, and Bernal will be there with the Joan Chemla-directed If You Saw His Heart.

 On the Discovery additions, TIFF director/CEO Piers Handling said: “Uncovering new talent is one of the key roles of the Festival.
 The Discovery programme allows us to carve out a space for emerging filmmakers to be seen by the international film industry and has helped launch the careers of award-winning filmmakers like Maren Ade, Barry Jenkins, Steve McQueen, Christopher Nolan, and Dee Rees.”